MOTO2N FAQ

 Is a Chinese scooter good, reliable transportation to get me to work?

-Unless you know how to fix it on the side of the road all by yourself, absolutely fucking not.
-They’re gigantic pieces of shit.
+Unless you know how to fix it on the side of the road all by yourself, absolutely not.
 I’m talking about Tao Tao and other no name “scooters” here NOT Kymco, Genuine, E-ton, etc, which are TAIWANESE and made with pretty decent quality control standards in mind.
 Taiwan is not the same as China.
 It’s not even remotely the same country.

-I hesitate to work on ANY older bike that someone plans to use as “reliable transportation” because it’s likely to end in tears, and I don’t like to be on the hook for other peoples’ stupid choices.
+I hesitate to work on ANY older bike that someone plans to use as “reliable transportation” because it’s likely to end in tears, and I don’t like being on the hook for other peoples’ stupid choices.
 Allow me to be frank (Hi Frank!), I work on peoples’ toys, not their transportation problems.
-I’ve seen the ass chewings perfectly good auto mechanics are subjected to on a routine basis when it costs more money or takes more time than some poor schmuck has to fix his piece of shit used car.
-I did not sign up for that shit one bit when I started working on scooters and motorcycles.
+I’ve seen the ass-chewings perfectly good auto mechanics are subjected to on a routine basis when it costs more money or takes more time than some poor schmuck has to fix his piece of shit used car.
+I did not sign up for that nonsense one bit when I started working on scooters and motorcycles.

-There are a MULTITUDE of reasons people tend to gravitate towards driving cars and trucks here in Colorado as opposed to riding motorbikes, and I’m not going to get into why that is.
+There are a MULTITUDE of reasons people drive cars and trucks here in Colorado as opposed to riding motorbikes, and I’m not going to get into why that is.
 Just know that if you’re planning on using a Chinese scooter, or any older ragged out machine, to get yourself to work every day without having a Plan B and a Plan C in place, I don’t know what to say other than that’s a very bad idea, and it probably won’t go well for you, and I want no part of it.

-Here’s a thought: get your shit together, buy a car, save up some money AND THEN buy some toys.
+Here’s a thought: get your ish together, buy a car, save up some money, AND THEN buy some toys.
 Scooters and motorcycles count as toys in the USA.

 First of all, whatever you think “a lot of money” is, I don’t know, and I can’t speak to that.
 It cost more than maybe you thought it would because your bike needed a lot of work and/or parts.
 It’s all on the invoice.